In 2022, tuition for full-time students at Quincy College was $6,168 a year for in-state students and $6,168 a year for out-of-state students.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Be sure to verify your state's eligibility criteria for in-state residency.
-Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria too, depending on the state you and your parents currently live in.
+Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
+Be sure to confirm your state's guidelines for how to qualify for as an in-state resident.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+Most states require students to have resided in the state for a certain period of time before qualifying.
+There may be other criteria as well, depending on the state you and your parents currently live in.

 Explore other Massachusetts colleges